The slow train through Europe

 Bring more luggage

 With train travel, you can bring as much luggage as you can carry, without paying extra.
-Do keep in mind that space is often limited on scenic trains and that you're responsible for looking after your bags.
+Remember that space is often limited on scenic trains and that you're responsible for looking after your bags.

 You can take it easy and explore at your own pace on Europe's slow trains.
 We recommend that you hop off at lesser-known stations along the way; it's the best way to immerse yourself in the local way of life.